LoginRadius/engineering-portal/content/Why-is-MFA-important/index.md

 ---
-title: "Why is Multifactor Authentication(MFA) important?"
+title: "The Importance of Multi-Factor Authentication (MFA)"
 date: "2021-02-03"
 coverImage: "multifactor-authentication.jpg"
 author: "Jitender Agarwal"
 tags: ["Multifactor Authentication", "Two-factor Authentication", "PIN Authentication", "Push-based Authentication"]
-description: "Multi-factor or Two-factor Authentication verifies the consumer's identity in multiple steps using different methods.
+description: "Multi-factor authentication verifies the consumer's identity in multiple steps using different methods.
 Hence, it provides another layer of security on top of the login credentials."
 ---

+In reaction to the Covid-19 pandemic, as offices closed, few of us knew that we would be working from home for months or forever, Many of us set to continue the trend of  working from home for the foreseeable future.
+With remote working set to become the “new normal” for many, it's important to make sure our systems are safe and secure.

 In today's digital world, consumers are using more and more web and mobile apps to access various services.
 These apps require the consumer to create accounts with usernames and passwords.
-This poses the threats for password breaches due to lack of strong passwords, common passwords, or re-used passwords for multiple sites.
+This poses the threats for password breaches due to lack of [strong passwords](https://www.loginradius.com/blog/async/password-security-best-practices-compliance), common passwords, or re-used passwords for multiple sites.

 Businesses are looking for ways to protect their digital assets while validating their consumer's identities and at the same time providing a smooth user experience.
-Multi-factor Authentication (MFA) is the simplest and the most effective tool to provide another layer on top of the login credentials.
+[Multi-factor Authentication (MFA)](https://www.loginradius.com/multi-factor-authentication/) is the simplest and the most effective tool to provide another layer on top of the login credentials.
 After the consumer enters their login credentials, whether via email, phone number, username, or social profile, the consumer verifies the system with some other independent factor.
 Hence, it restricts any malicious attempt to access the system or service even if someone gets access to the consumer's password.

-Multi-factor or Two-factor Authentication verifies the consumer's identity using one of the following factors:
+Multi-factor or [Two-factor Authentication](https://www.loginradius.com/blog/start-with-identity/2021/01/how-to-setup-2fa-in-online-accounts/) verifies the consumer's identity using one of the following factors:

 *   **Knowledge Factor:** Something, only the consumer, knows like PIN
 *   **Possession Factor:** Something only the consumer has, like a USB containing an encrypted security key, Google Authenticator app, etc.
 *   **Inherence Factor:** Something only the consumer is like Fingerprints, Facial or Eye scan, etc.
 *   **Location Factor:** Authentication is restricted to registered devices or geographic location derived from the Internet Protocol (IP) address used for an authentication request.
-*   **Time factor: **This limits the user authentication to a specific time frame in which access to the system is permitted and prohibits access to the system outside of the timeframe.
+*   **Time factor:** This limits the user authentication to a specific time frame in which access to the system is permitted and prohibits access to the system outside of the timeframe.

 There are several MFA authentication methods available leveraging the above authentication factors to protect the consumer account.
 Businesses can use one or all of the following MFA authentication methods as per their business requirements.